History of Community Kwanzaa Committee of Boston Massachusetts

 Current and Past Community Kwanzaa Committee Members:

-Smith Leadership Academy Charter School; Stajez Dance Company; Massachusetts Black & Latino Legislative Caucus; Roxbury Action Program; NAACP Young Adults; Young Professional Network / Urban League of Eastern Massachusetts; Nation of Islam; Origination Inc.; Association of Black Social Workers; Pyramid Builders; Roxbury Community College Student Association; Roxbury Community College Alumni Association; Roxbury Community College; Historic Boston Equal Rights League; National Black Alliance; United Negro College Fund; Jah Jah Drummers; Louis Brown Peace Institute; Osiris Group; Askia Academy; Art of Black Dane & Music; Women’s Circle of Color; Veteran’s Benefits Clearinghouse; Human Resource Development Institute of Massachusetts; Sisters on the Move.
+Fathers In Need (FIN); Smith Leadership Academy Charter School; State Representative District 7; Stajez Dance Company; Massachusetts Black & Latino Legislative Caucus; Roxbury Action Program; NAACP Young Adults; Young Professional Network / Urban League of Eastern Massachusetts; Nation of Islam; Origination Inc.; Association of Black Social Workers; Pyramid Builders; Roxbury Community College Student Association; Roxbury Community College; Historic Boston Equal Rights League; National Black Alliance; United Negro College Fund; Jah Jah Drummers; Louis Brown Peace Institute; Osiris Group; Askia Academy; Art of Black Dane & Music; Women’s Circle of Color; Veteran’s Benefits Clearinghouse; Human Resource Development Institute of Massachusetts; Sisters on the Move.

 Part 1 – How to Celebrate Kwanzaa

 Part 2 – How to Celebrate Kwanzaa

 Official site of Kwanzaa: http://www.officialkwanzaawebsite.org/index.shtml